crossplane/crossplane/design/design-doc-composition.md

 infrastructure resource and the other infrastructure resources it composes means there is no binding phase or reclaim policy between a composite infrastructure resource and the resources it composes.
-No concept of static provisioning or (not) reclaiming exists; the lifecycle of composed resources is tied to that of the composite resource due to the use of controller references, which control Kubernetes garbage collection.
+No concept of static provisioning or (not) reclaiming exists between a composite and its composed resources; the lifecycle of composed resources is tied to that of the composite resource due to the use of controller references, which control Kubernetes garbage collection.

 ### InfrastructurePublication